EFTEC/BladeOne/README.md

 - 2017-02-20 1.6 More cleanups.
 Refactored file,image and other tags.
 - 2017-04-09 1.8 Creates directory automatically.
 Some fixes.
 Add new feature **@splitforeach**.
 - 2017-05-24 1.8 Maintenance.
 Remove mb_string dependency.
+- 2017-07-21 1.9 Components and Slots.
+Note: im not really convinced in its usability.

 #Collaboration